 32. Research Seminar.
 All students engaged in original investigation are given an opportunity to present their work.
 The relation which each special study bears to wider phases of the problem is discussed by the instructor directing the research.
-One hour a week for the year.

-THE STAFF
+THE STAFF.